leanprover-community/mathport/README.md

 - debian/ubuntu: `sudo apt install cmake jq gmp gmp-devel` (possibly `libgmp3-dev` instead of `gmp` and `gmp-devel`?)
 - mac: `brew install cmake jq`
+- On windows this script might not work

 In the mathport folder: